olvaffe/olv-notes/graphics/apps/ml.md

             create
             - `tflite::gpu::cl::BHWCBufferToTensorConverter::Init` generates
               the kernel source and build it
+              - `CreateBhwcBufferToTensorOp` returns the source template
             - `tflite::gpu::cl::TensorToBHWCBufferConverter::Init` generates
               the kernel source and build it
+              - `CreateTensorToBhwcBufferOp` returns the source template
+          - it also calls `tflite::gpu::cl::DefaultTensorTie::MaybeAllocateExternalObject`
+            to allocate cl buffer
   - on `tflite::impl::Interpreter::Invoke`, the `invoke` callback of the registration created by `tflite::gpu::CreateRegistration` is called
     - it calls `tflite::gpu::DelegateKernel::Invoke`